paritytech/xcm-docs/src/journey/expects.md

 ```

 ## ExpectPallet
-The `ExpectPallet` instruction ensures that a particular pallet with a particular version exists.
+The `ExpectPallet` instruction ensures that a particular pallet with a particular version exists in the destination's runtime.
 It throws a `PalletNotFound` error if there is no pallet at the given index.
 It throws a `NameMismatch` error is the `name` or `module_name` mismatch and a `VersionIncompatible` error if the `crate_major` or `crate_minor` mismatch.
 The `name` and `module_name` represent a byte representation of the pallet's name and module name (e.g. 'Balances' and 'pallet_balances').
+Consensus systems that are not substrate-based may throw an `Unimplemented` error for this instruction.

 ```rust,noplayground
 ExpectPallet {
     #[codec(compact)]